saitammineedi19/GVSU-CIS641-TEAM-GDMS/docs/proposal-template.md

 # Estimated Timeline

+## Major Milestones:
+- Finalizing on the requirements for which the IMS needs to be developed.
+It'll be done by Oct 3 2023.
+- Finalizing on the technologies to be adopted.
+Anticipated deadline Oct 5th.
+- Developing a code for the business requirements and UI.
+Anticipated deadline Oct-15

 (Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)

 # Anticipated Problem